kgisl/project-ideas/ias/KITE_CMVO.md

   - Achieve 100% student satisfaction; achieve 100% faculty satisfaction

  #### Notes
- - What do we believe? *Genius is the new Normal*
+ - What do we believe to create impact? *Genius is the new Normal*
 	 > >![genius](https://files.gitter.im/kgisl/campsite/7W41/geniusNormal.jpg)
  - How to hack your genius? http://bit.ly/hackGenius